vue-dom-hintss/vue-dom-hintss/README.md

 </p>

 ## ℹ️ About
-`vue-dom-hints` is a Vue.js 2 plugin that makes it easier to inspect components using simple browser dev tools (DOM inspection & console).
+`vue-dom-hintss` is a Vue.js 2 plugin that makes it easier to inspect components using simple browser dev tools (DOM inspection & console).

 It adds the following to DOM elements associated with a component:
 - `__vue__` attribute containing an array of component paths/names